 Beyond Blue is an Australian independent, not-for-profit organisation that works with individuals, families and communities affected by depression, anxiety and suicide, promoting good mental health across a range of population groups, ages and ethnicities.
 Beyond Blue's website provides a wide range of mental health resources in English and a number of languages to help individuals and their families and professionals support people from multicultural communities.

 Emerging Minds is dedicated to advancing the mental health and emotional wellbeing of Australian infants, children, adolescents and their families.
 Emerging Minds now leads the National Workforce Centre for Child Mental Health, delivered in partnership with the Australian Institute of Family Studies (AIFS), the Australian National University (ANU), the Parenting Research Centre (PRC) and the Royal Australian College of General Practitioners (RACGP).
-Emerging Minds develops mental health policy, services, interventions, training, programs and resources in response to the needs of professionals, children and their families.
-Resources including research papers, podcasts, webinars, practice papers, factsheets, toolkits etc., are freely available via the website and link above.
+Emerging Minds develops mental health policy, services, interventions, training, programmes and resources in response to the needs of professionals, children and their families.
+Resources including research papers, podcasts, webinars, practice papers, factsheets, toolkits etc., are freely available via the website and link below.

 NHS England website contains resources and information, tools and guidance to support mental health commissioning and the transformation of services.